TG4: Imported programming

 TG4 broadcasts many popular US shows ranging from dramas to comedies.

-As TnaG

 In the lead up to the transmissions of TnaG in the autumn of 1996, RTÉ tested transmissions with airings of Fawlty Towers.
 The TnaG service provided little in the way of imports except for children's programming.
 TnaG provided airings of QVC during daytime hours.
 TnaG aired Northern Exposure.
 They also dubbed into Irish a number of European, Welsh and Scottish programmes.

-As TG4

 TnaG re-branded in 1999 as TG4 and with this came a fresh schedule which included more imported programming.
 Highly critically acclaimed US programming such as Oz, Nip/Tuck and The Wire aired on the channel.
 During this time, they extended out their range of adult and children's programming.
 Cúla4 na n-Óg began airing from 07:00 for pre-school children with programmes such as Tar ag Spraoi Sesame, Dora the Explorer and Wow!
 Wow!
 Wubbzy!, Cúla4 airs SpongeBob SquarePants, Ben 10, The Muppet Show, and others.
 In 2006 a strand called Ponc began airing with teen programming such as Pimp My Ride, MTV Cribs, 8 Simple Rules, America's Next Top Model, What I Like About You and South Park.
 Other series aired on the channel include Army Wives, Cold Case, Gossip Girl, One Tree Hill, The Starter Wife, True Blood, Two and a Half Men, Vampire Diaries, Without a Trace, Carnivàle, Curb Your Enthusiasm, Eve, Everwood, Invasion, Lipstick Jungle, The O.C., and Survivor.

 TG4 often premieres such shows before other European broadcasters.
 TG4 previously held a long-term agreement with HBO to air the majority of their programmes on the channel.
 With the launch of Sky Atlantic in 2011, they now hold first rights to European (Ireland, UK, Germany, Austria, Italy and Switzerland) broadcasts of HBO shows.
 This means TG4 now broadcasts HBO programming at a much later date than in the past.
 TG4 held first rights to The Wire, Oz, Deadwood, Generation Kill, Six Feet Under, True Blood.
 They also held an agreement with AMC to air Breaking Bad until the series concluded.
 The channel later signed a deal with USA Network for exclusive rights to Mr. Robot.

 In Autumn 2013, the broadcaster started moving away from US imports instead focusing on successful European drama series from the Nordic countries.
 On 28 August 2013, TG4 announced its new schedule for autumn/winter 2013. which relied on imports from internationally acclaimed Nordic dramas such as Arne Dahl from Sweden, The Bridge co-produced in Sweden and Denmark and Danish drama Borgen.
 US imports include new seasons of Nashville, Breaking Bad (final season), True Blood and new dramas Justified and Boss.

 TG4 continued to air Two and a Half Men up to the departure of Charlie Sheen, when RTÉ Two began airing the series.